kylamonet/up221-Kyla/README.md

 * Visualize data spatially to communicate the importance of place-based informatics
 * Create tables, charts, and maps that can be easily accessible and communicated to different audiences
 ## Project Ideas
-* Mapping code violations and compliance monitoring to hold corporate landlords accountable (incorporated and unincorporated LA)
+* Mapping code violations and compliance monitoring to hold corporate landlords and LA public housing agencies accountable
 *